-- □ Manuscript title: Limit to 75 characters in length: it should be descriptive and summarize the most important point of the manuscript. - □ Name, professional degree, and institutional affiliation of each author. - □ Name, address, telephone number, fax number, and e-mail address of the corresponding author. - Date on which the manuscript was submitted. - □ Word count for the main text (i.e., excluding abstract, references, appendices, tables, figures, and legends). - Financial support for the project being reported, if applicable. - □ Presentations: include a statement about the name, date, and location of any professional meetings at which the content of the manuscript has been presented. - Conflict Disclosure: disclosure of all conflicts of interest for any and all authors. - Key Words: two to six key words, using standard Index Medicus terminology.
+Manuscript title: Limit to 75 characters in length: it should be descriptive and summarize the most important point of the manuscript.

+Name, professional degree, and institutional affiliation of each author.
+Only contributors who fulfill the ICMJE definition for authors should be listed on the manuscript title page.
+Other contributors may be listed in an Acknowledgments section

+Name, address, telephone number, fa x number, and e-mail address of the corresponding author.

+□ Date on which the manuscript was submitted.

+Word count for the main text (i.e., excluding abstract, references, appendices, tables figures, and legends).

+☐ Financial support for the project being reported, if applicable.

+☐ Presentations: include a statement about the name, date, and location of any professional meetings at which the content of the manuscript has been presented.

+☐ Conflict Disclosure: disclosure of all conflicts of interest for any and all authors.

+☐ Key Words: two to six key words, using standard Index Medicus terminology.